Discrete Processes in Electrical Engineering

 Specification of controlled education, way of implementation and compensation for absences

 The content and forms of instruction in the evaluated course are specified by a regulation issued by the lecturer responsible for the course and updated for every academic year.
-Necessary condition (for final examination) are three prepared essays.
+Necessary condition (for final examination) are three prepared essays motivated by published papers with applications of discrete equations.